Dress for Fall Prevention

 After reading the following article I come to realize not only elderly slip and fall, we all are subject to broken bones from the hazards of weather conditions.
-It is important to put precautions in place for fall orevention.
+It is important to put precautions in place for fall prevention.
 Therefore I began checking my shoes for safety.
 I realized heals are not always the best dressed item for rainy weather.
 I also have come to realize the importance or watching where you are going, being aware of your surroundings, and just taking your time.

 With each season comes a new set of hazards for aging individuals.
 Many of these dangerous situations can be avoided if the proper precautions are taken.
 Always be aware of the weather before going outdoors or traveling with a loved one in order to be best prepared.